ADVANCED

 -

-Hydration bladder and a water bottle or thermos together being able to hold at least 2 litres
+Hydration bladder and a bottle or thermos that in-combination are able to hold at least 2 litres of water.

 -